top of page

 Mediations in the Community

-Types of Community/Neighborhood Mediations
+Types of Community Mediations

 A Homeowner Association (HOA) is an organization that manages a residential community, such as a neighborhood or condominium complex, on behalf of its residents.
 A board of directors typically governs the HOA, composed of elected residents, and is responsible for enforcing rules and regulations, maintaining common areas, and collecting dues from residents.